aantron/ocaml.org/data/planet/talex5/qubes-lite-with-kvm-and-wayland.md

 </code></pre>
 <p>In this case it used the whole memory region.
 It could also have allocated two buffers for double-buffering.
-The client then draws whatever it wants into the buffer (mapping the file into its memory and writing to it directly), attaches the buffer to the window's surface, marks the whole area as &quot;damaged&quot; (in need of being redrawn) and calls <code>commit</code>, telling the server the surface is ready for display:</p>
+The client then draws whatever it wants into the buffer (mapping the file into its memory and writing to it directly), attaches the buffer to the window's surface, marks the whole area as "damaged" (in need of being redrawn) and calls <code>commit</code>, telling the server the surface is ready for display:</p>
 <pre><code>-&gt; wl_surface@7.attach buffer:10 x:0 y:0
 -&gt; wl_surface@7.damage x:0 y:0 width:2147483647 height:2147483647